 Grief and loss are both very complex emotional processes for humans to experience.
 Learning to adjust to life after any big change requires a lot of patience – it’s a long process and can last a whole lifetime.

-This is particularly relevant as we all try to live during and after Coronavirus.
+This is particularly relevant as we all try to deal with loneliness, grief, and loss in a time of COVID-19.
 This pandemic has been the cause of so much grief, both in the sense of losing lives and in the sense of lost opportunities and a loss of your way of life and routine.

 Grief and loss, and how to process them

 Grief is a natural response to loss and usually features a number of stages.
 These stages consist of denial, where we try to convince ourselves that this loss has not occurred, anger, where we look for someone or something to blame, bargaining, where we think “what if this hadn’t happened”, and depression, where we experience low moods and sadness.
 Finally, we experience acceptance, which brings hope.
 It should be noted that these steps aren’t always chronological, and it’s common for people to go between these phases as their circumstances change.

 Coronavirus has cost thousands of people their routines, jobs, regularly seeing friends and family, education, and put a pause on all the things we do to socialize and seek excitement.
 Whether it’s a traveling opportunity, a sports season, a family gathering, or a graduation ceremony, we’ve all had to seriously adjust our expectations about what activities and events are feasible, and many of us have had to process no longer following through on our plans.

 For example, the loss of the football season here in Columbus has left a huge gap in the lives of people here, as we normally follow the college football season, and get excited when OSU Football starts!
 The empty football stadiums and lack of games to watch have been and will be particularly isolating, and so it’s only natural that many of us here – and around the country – experience feelings of grief, even if we don’t identify those feelings as such.